etranciuc/gps-tracker/README.md

 ## Installing

 * Download or clone repository and install dependencies using `npm install`.
-* After that you can run the static server on your computer with `brunch watch --server` or if you have [foreman](https://npmjs.org/package/foreman) installed `forman start`
+* After that you can run the static server on your computer with `brunch watch --server` or if you have [foreman](https://npmjs.org/package/foreman) installed `foreman start`

 ## Contact